 Climb to the top of the Panteão Nacional

 Panteão Nacional is housed in a former church called the Church of Santa Engrácia.
 Its architectural style is a striking example of Baroque and Neoclassical design.
 The impressive dome of the building dominates the skyline of Lisbon and is a recognizable symbol of the city.
 The interior of the Panteão Nacional is equally impressive, with intricate carvings, beautiful altars, and magnificent chapels.
-The blend of architectural styles and the elaborate details create a captivating and solemn atmosphere.
+The blend of architectural styles and elaborate details creates a captivating and solemn atmosphere.

 Watch the sunset on a rooftop bar